pyrmont/sled/README.md

 # Sled

 Sled is the **Seasonal Linear Enigma Device**, a command-line utility for [Advent of Code][aoc].
-It can download puzzle explanations and inputs as well as submit solutions.
+It can view your colourful calendar with completion status, download puzzle explanations and inputs, and submit solutions.

 [aoc]: https://adventofcode.com/ "Visit Advent of Code"